xMistt/fortnitepy-bot/README.md

 ## Discord Support
 <a href="https://discord.gg/8heARRB"><img src="https://discordapp.com/api/guilds/624635034225213440/widget.png?style=banner2"></a>

+## Important
+For this (fortnite-api) version of the bot, you will require an api key from [fortnite-api.com](https://fortnite-api.com/documentation) and put it in ``x-api-key`` inside of your config.json file.

 ## How do I get started?

 * Install [Python 3.6](https://www.python.org/downloads/release/python-360/ "Python 3.6 Download") (suggested, any 3.x version *should* work, **APART FROM 3.8 DO NOT USE 3.8 OR ELSE YOU'LL GET A LOT OF ERRORS**.)